-Title: Create a short title for the report, and be clear what the issue is.
+Bug Summary: Create a short title for the report, and be clear what the issue is.
 Bug title should be short and crispy.

-Product: Identify the product, by name, and say which version you are on.
+Project: Identify the product, by name, and say which version you are on.

 Classification: We need to know how serious it is, is this a feature request, minor annoyance, or a show-stopper.

 Environment details: Tell what you are using, details like OS and version, Web browser name and version.

 Bug Description : Steps to reproduce the bug.
 Describe step-by-step how to reproduce the bug.

 Expected result: Describe what you expected to happen when the defect occurred.